OmSa120224/Semester_2_notes/Semester 2/Probability Theory and Linear Algebra (SLIAL)/Block 2/Lecture 6.md

 * $A$ has a left inverse
 * $A$ has a right inverse
 So all six of these conditions are equivalent; if any one of them holds, so do the other five.

+if a matrix si invertible
+then for any b,  $Ax=b$  has the unique solution
+$$
+x=A^{-1}b
+$$
+for matrices larger than fx 4x4 this is bad to use as it is very costly and there are more effecting ways to find the solution.
+However it is good that one is aware of this formula.

 ### Inverse of matrix transpose.
 A is invertible, its transpose $A^T$ is also invertible and its inverse is $(A^{-1})^T$ :